Trump pick in Georgia governor race not drawing donor flock - NewsBreak

 “We’re going to make sure this thing is well funded,” Perdue told reporters last week.
 “We’re going to get our message out.”

-Georgia was for many years a Republican stronghold, but its statewide races have become more competitive.
-In 2020, Joe Biden was the first Democratic presidential contender to carry the state since 1992 , a victory that left the GOP reeling .
+For many years a Republican stronghold, statewide races in Georgia have recently become more competitive.
+In 2020, , a victory that left .

-After campaigning for Kemp in the 2018 governor’s race, Trump turned against him when the governor refused to overturn Biden’s win — something Kemp had no power to do.
-As revenge, Trump recruited Perdue to challenge Kemp in a primary, a move that some in the party worry will leave the eventual nominee weakened heading into a general election race against Democrat Stacey Abrams.
+After campaigning for Kemp in the 2018 governor’s race, Trump turned against him in the wake of the 2020 campaign when the governor refused to overturn Biden’s win — something he had no power to do.
+As revenge, Trump recruited Perdue to challenge Kemp in a primary, a move that some in the party heading into a general election race against Democrat Stacey Abrams.

 Amid the bitterness, some donors say they will simply wait for the primary to play out without taking a side.
 Among those is Sunny Park, founder and CEO of Atlanta-based General Building Maintenance, which has thousands of office cleaning employees throughout the U.S. A prolific donor to Georgia Republican causes, Park has previously backed both Kemp and Perdue, and gave Kemp $3,750 toward his reelection bid before Perdue jumped in.

-“Until the primary is over, I’m going to remain neutral,” Park said.
-“I told both, ‘You go ahead and win and then I’ll be right back with you.’”Biden, Trump tied in hypothetical 2024 match-up: poll

-Some past Perdue contributors, especially those that gave toward the eye-watering $100 million Perdue raised in 2020, are oriented toward congressional giving, and may not care who becomes governor of Georgia.
-But some big contributors who aren’t donating, such as Home Depot founder Bernie Marcus or Atlanta’s Delta Air Lines, are Georgia-based and have a stake in the GOP primary results.
+Some past Perdue contributors, especially those that gave toward the eye-watering $100 million that Perdue raised in 2020, are oriented toward congressional giving, and may not care who becomes governor of Georgia.
+But some big contributors who aren’t donating, such as Home Depot founder Bernie Marcus or Atlanta’s Delta Air Lines, are Georgia-based and have a stake in the results of the primary.

-Kolber, founder and chairman of Residco, a Chicago aviation and rail transportation logistics firm and a former two-time Republican House candidate in Illinois, said his sense was that many Republicans nationally “were just mad as hell” that Trump’s lies about the 2020 election played a role in depressing Republican turnout and costing the party both Perdue’s Senate seat and a second Georgia Senate seat in January 2021.
+Kolber, founder and chairman of Residco, a Chicago aviation and rail transportation logistics firm and a former two-time Republican House candidate in Illinois, said his sense was that many Republicans nationally “were just mad as hell as Trump for the whole post-election situation.”
+That refers to Trump’s lies about the 2020 election playing a role in depressing Republican turnout and costing the party

 “I sense that’s softening now,” Kolber added, but perhaps not fast enough to buoy Perdue, especially given that Kemp has been a solid governor.